KPD: Gunshot victim found in Wilson Avenue crash pronounced dead

 According to KPD, the victim, identified only as a 16-year-old male student at Austin-East Magnet High School, was pronounced deceased after being taken to the hospital and KPD’s initial investigation into the incident is now an active homicide investigation being led by the KPD Violent Crimes Unit.

 “He was a great young man,” said Nathan Langlois, principal of Austin-East Magnet High School.
-“It’s a shame that we had to loose him to something like this.
-It’s a tragedy.
+“It’s a shame that we had to lose him to something like this.
+It’s a tragedy.”

 KPD also said in a release Friday night that the preliminary investigation indicates that the victim, a student at Austin-East Magnet High School, was leaving school in his vehicle when shots were fired in the area of Tarleton Avenue.
 The victim was struck by at least one round before fleeing the scene and crashing on Wilson Avenue.